|Home||Natural Family Living||Big Life Issues||Animal-

 Ivan Illich was one of the first researchers to question modern scientific medicine and modern drugs.
 Illich suggested that modern medicine had become a threat to health by undermining the inherent capability of people and societies to cope with inevitable pain, sickness and death.

 The bad things of life are thrust onto doctors so that families and society do not have to face them.
+People are disempowered.
+Communities are destroyed.

 This is further complicated by greedy and unethical 'Big Pharma' which wants to sell drugs to everyone (e.g. see here).